 How Brexit may affect your financial protections

-If an implementation period goes ahead, financial products that are protected will remain protected by the various consumer protection schemes in place, including the Financial Services Compensation Scheme (FSCS).
-This protects you if a firm becomes insolvent.
+If an implementation period goes ahead, financial products which are currently protected will continue to be protected under existing schemes including the Financial Services Compensation Scheme (FSCS).
+The FSCS protects you if a firm becomes insolvent.
 The Financial Ombudsman Service will also continue to apply as before.
-The Ombudsman Service helps settle disputes between customers and firms.
+The Ombudsman Service helps settle disputes between customers and providers.

 If there is no implementation period, the Ombudsman Service and the FSCS will continue to cover customers of UK providers operating in the UK.

-In addition, we are proposing that the Ombudsman Service will cover EEA firms that enter the temporary scheme.
-We and the Prudential Regulation Authority are consulting on arrangements for FSCS cover for EEA companies that enter the temporary scheme.
-Most EEA firms providing UK based consumers with financial products and services are currently not covered by the FSCS.
-Under the temporary scheme, we are proposing to extend the reach of FSCS cover so that, for the majority of cases, EEA firms will be covered.
+We are also proposing that the Ombudsman Service will cover EEA providers that enter the temporary permissions regime.
+Most EEA providers offering UK-based consumers with financial products and services are not covered by the FSCS.
+Under the temporary permissions regime, we propose to extend the reach of FSCS cover so that, for most cases, EEA providers will be covered.
 However, this may depend on whether the firm has a presence in the UK or not.
-We plan to provide an update once the position is clearer.

 Staying safe from scams